There are serious symptoms

 1. Pacing and Restlessness.

 In dogs, pacing and restlessness can be indicate pain, discomfort or distress.
-Restlessness can be associated with a condition called "bloat
+These symptoms can be associated with a condition called bloat

-" in which the stomach.
-Bloat and most commonly occurs in large breed or deep-chested dogs.
-Pacing and restless can be an indicator of a serious problem.
-Click here to learn more
+in which the stomach twists.
+Bloat is life-threatening and most commonly occurs in large breed or deep-chested dogs.

 2. Unproductive Retching.

-Dogs that attempt to vomit and are unable to bring anything up is a common sign of "bloat".
-You should call your veterinarian immediate.
+Dogs that attempt to vomit and are unable to bring anything up is another common symptom of "bloat".
+You should call your veterinarian immediately.
 Click here to learn more about "bloat"